katholiek-onderwijs-vlaanderen/odoutils/README.md

 ## Installation

 Download [`odounit.sh`](/odounit.sh) and [`odorun.sh`](/odorun.sh).
-Place them in your location of choice:
+Place them in your location of choice, and make them executable:

 ```
 $ cd ~